-A team of three independent consultants will conduct the IE - one lead consultant (International with experience and exposure to projects and evaluations in other regions globally) and two National team experts (one is responsible to look at activities associated with ecosystem and community-based adaptation to climate change and one for climate resilient livelihoods and institutionalisation related components), from the country of the project with expertise in the relevant area.
+A team of three independent consultants will conduct the IE - one Lead consultant (International with experience and exposure to projects and evaluations in other regions globally) and two National team experts, from the country of the project with expertise in the relevant area.
+The consultants cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.

 The National Consultants will be expected to conduct field missions in the project landscapes.
-The IE lead consultant (International Consultant) will be designated team leader and shall be responsible for the overall design and writing of the IE report and as well as the overall quality of the final report submitted to UNDP with field mission if possible.
-However, the National Consultants shall support the Lead in drafting the report including all the data gathered from the field mission and interviews (provides the report on the Output 1).
-The two national evaluators and a lead IE consultant will be recruited separately; however, all three consultants shall form a team carrying out this IE, under the overall guidance of the lead consultant and overall management of the Commissioning Unit.
+The IE lead consultant (International Consultant) will be designated team leader and shall be responsible for the overall design and writing of the IE report and as well as the overall quality of the final report submitted to UNDP with a field mission if possible.
+However, the National Consultants shall support the Lead in drafting the report including all the data gathered from the field mission and interviews.
+The two national evaluators and a lead IE consultant will be recruited separately; however, all three consultants shall form a team carrying out this IE, under the overall guidance of the Lead consultant and overall management of the Commissioning Unit.

-The selection of the National consultant- Adaptation will be aimed at maximizing the overall "team" qualities in the following areas: The weight to all preferred qualifications apart from the minimum academic qualifications and experience are shown in the Technical Evaluation Criteria below.
+The selection of international consultant will be aimed at maximizing the overall "team" qualities in the following areas: The weight to all preferred qualifications apart from the minimum academic qualifications and experience are shown in the Technical Evaluation Criteria below.

-Qualifications for the National Consultant- Ecosystem Adaptation
+Qualifications for the International Consultant

-- A Master's degree in natural sciences; with a specialization in environment, biodiversity, climate change, or other closely related field. - At least 5 years of practical experience in coastal ecosystem protection and restoration (government or NGO projects); - Fluency in written and spoken English. - Highly knowledgeable of participatory monitoring and evaluation processes. - Familiarity with India's development, environment, climate change and other relevant policy frameworks. - Competence in adaptive management, as applied to Natural Resource Management and Climate Change. - Demonstrated understanding of issues related to gender and Natural Resource Management and Climate Change, experience in gender sensitive evaluation and analysis. - Excellent communication skills. - Demonstrable analytical skills. - Project implementation/evaluation/review experiences within United Nations system will be considered an asset.
+- A Master's degree in natural sciences; with a specialization in environment, biodiversity, climate change, or other closely related field. - Fluency in written and spoken English. - Highly knowledgeable of participatory monitoring and evaluation processes.

+- Familiarity with India's development, environment, climate change and other relevant policy frameworks. - Experience applying SMART indicators and reconstructing or validating baseline scenarios. - Competence in adaptive management, as applied to Natural Resource Management and Climate Change. - Experience working in Asia region and/or India. - Work experience in relevant technical areas for at least 7 years. - Minimum of 4 years proven track record of application of results-based approaches to evaluation of projects focusing on Conservation Science, Natural Resource Management and Climate Change. - Demonstrated understanding of issues related to gender and Natural Resource Management and Climate Change, experience in gender sensitive evaluation and analysis. - Excellent communication skills. - Demonstrable analytical skills. - Project evaluation/review experiences within United Nations system will be considered an asset.